Buying a property requires a huge financial commitment, and for most of us, it’ll be one of the biggest assets we’ll own.

 And that’s when home insurance comes in.

-Who Provides Mortgage Insurance in Singapore?
+Who Are the Providers of Mortgage Insurance in Singapore?

-Home Protection Scheme (HPS) by CPF
+1) Home Protection Scheme (HPS) From CPF

-Home Protection Scheme (HPS) is provided to protect CPF members and their families from losing their HDB flat if death, terminal illness, or total permanent disability happens.
+Home Protection Scheme (HPS) is provided to protect CPF members and their families from losing their HDB flat if death, terminal illness, or total permanent disability, happens.